etwk/blog/content/lists/books.md

 - [ ] Trauma And Recovery: The Aftermath Of Violence- From Domestic Abuse To Political Terror #trauma #must
 - [ ] The Art of Loving (Erich Fromm) #love #theory  #must
 - [ ] The Psychology of Secrets: My Adventures with Murderers, Cults and Influencers (Andrew Gold) #interactions #social-science
-- Annie Duke
-	- [ ] Quit: The Power of Knowing When to Walk Away #trading #decision-making #must
-	- [ ] Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts #decision-making #business  #trading #must
 - [ ] Thinking, Fast and Slow (Daniel Kahneman) #trading #must
 - [ ] The Human Mind: A Brief Tour of Everything We Know (Paul Bloom)
 - Timothy D. Wilson